rafaelcanalesduron/semi-website/knowledge-base/start/data-compliancy.md

 ---
-layout: article
+layout: article-start
-title: Why is your data safe and compliant
+title: Data Compliancy
 description: In this brief we describe how you keep your data safe and compliant.
-topic: Primers
+topic: Start
-author: MV
-relating-articles: []
-previous-article: null
 tags: ['business', 'why', 'product']
+video-link:
+video-caption:
 ---

 ## You are in control of your information